|

-- Served in the armed forces; and
+- Served in the Armed Forces;

-- Was killed; died as a result of wounds, accident, or disease; is in a captured or missing in action status; or is permanently 100 percent disabled or hospitalized on a continuing basis and, as a result, is not employed gainfully; and
+- Was killed; died as a result of wounds, accident, or disease; is in a captured or missing-in-action status; or is permanently 100 percent disabled or hospitalized on a continuing basis and, as a result, is not employed gainfully; and

-Example: There is a requirement of 24 months of continuous active duty service, or the full period called to active duty, for a campaign medal holder or Gulf War veteran who enlisted after September 7, 1980 (or began active duty on or after October 14, 1982, and had not previously completed 24 months of continuous active duty).
+Example: There is a requirement of 24 months of continuous active-duty service, or the full period called to active duty, for a campaign medal holder or Gulf War veteran who enlisted after September 7, 1980 (or began active duty on or after October 14, 1982, and had not previously completed 24 months of continuous active duty).
 An individual would still be entitled to preference eligibility if the following applied:

-For 5-point preference purposes, an individual must have been discharged or released from active duty service in the Armed Forces under honorable conditions (see 232.3h) and have served in one of the situations described in Exhibit 483.
+For 5-point preference purposes, an individual must have been discharged or released from active-duty service in the Armed Forces under honorable conditions (see 232.3h) and have served in one of the situations described in Exhibit 483.

 Exhibit 483